Slash discography

-The solo discography of Slash (born Saul Hudson), an American-English hard rock and heavy metal guitarist, comprises five studio albums, three live albums, two extended play (EP), 10 singles, and two video album.
+The solo discography of guitarist Slash (born Saul Hudson) comprises six studio albums, five live albums, two extended play (EP), 10 singles, and two video album.
 Slash has also featured on 12 singles by other artists, released ten music videos, and made contributions to numerous other releases.

 After leaving the band Guns N' Roses in 1996 due to internal tensions with frontman Axl Rose, guitarist Slash experimented briefly with solo projects Slash's Blues Ball and Slash's Snakepit (the latter of which released two albums), before forming Velvet Revolver in 2002 with former Guns N' Roses bandmates Duff McKagan and Matt Sorum.
 Along with frontman Scott Weiland and rhythm guitarist Dave Kushner, the supergroup released two successful albums, Contraband in 2004 and Libertad in 2007, before Weiland was fired in 2008 and the band went on indefinite hiatus.

 Recording for Slash's debut solo album began in September 2008 with different singers being enlisted for each song, including Ozzy Osbourne and The Black Eyed Peas vocalist Fergie.
 The resulting album, simply titled Slash, was released in April 2010, and debuted at number three on the US Billboard 200 albums chart.
 Preceding the release of the album, Slash had released the Japan-only single "Sahara", featuring Japanese vocalist Koshi Inaba.
 It charted at number four on the Oricon Singles Chart, as well number six on the Billboard Japan Hot 100 and number four on the Top Singles Sales chart.
 It has been awarded Western "Single of the Year" award at the 24th Japan Gold Disc Award by RIAJ.
 The three international single releases from Slash were "By the Sword" featuring Wolfmother frontman Andrew Stockdale, "Back from Cali" featuring Alter Bridge frontman Myles Kennedy – both of which charted on the Billboard Mainstream Rock chart – and the Fergie-featured "Beautiful Dangerous", which reached number 11 on the Billboard Top Heatseekers chart.